 Comprehensive Knowledge of the Cybersecurity Field

 As a cybersecurity professional, obtaining full knowledge is essential.
-CISSP certification will further solidify this knowledge by giving you the opportunity to study elements such as risk management, network security and security operations and testing, just to list a few.
+This certification will further solidify this knowledge by allowing you to study elements such as risk management, network security and security operations and testing, just to name a few.
 Furthermore, through your studies, you will learn how these studies will affect and interact with your surrounding work environment.

 High Demand

 As mentioned at the beginning of the article, the number of CISSPs has yet to meet the high demand for certification holders in the cybersecurity field.
 With a total workforce of 4.7 million, the shortage of jobs in cybersecurity stands at 2.9 million, which is more than half.
-Obtaining CISSP certification is the right move for your career because it maximises your work potential.
-After receiving your certification, you can choose one of the (ISC)²’s other fields of study to major in, from engineering to architecture.
+A Certified Information System Security Professional certification is right for your career because it maximises your work potential.
+After receiving your certification, you can choose one of the ISC ²’s other fields of study to major in, from engineering to architecture.

 You Will Stand Out in the Cybersecurity Field

 Despite the high demand for CISSP, passing the CISSP exam is intricate.
-For this reason, if you prepare well and obtain this valuable certification, it will prove your hard work and extensive knowledge of cybersecurity.
-Your peers will be impressed and look forward to witnessing how you use your expertise to serve the organisation you work for.
-The 2017 Spotlight Report about Cybersecurity Trends listed this certification as the highest prized certification for employers.
+For this reason, if you prepare well and obtain this valuable certification, it will prove your hard work and extensive cybersecurity knowledge.
+Your peers will be impressed and look forward to witnessing how you use your expertise to serve your organisation.
+The 2017 Spotlight Report about Cybersecurity Trends listed this certification as the most prized certification for employers.

 A Great Opportunity to Demonstrate Your Expertise